I'll Never Need More Than This: Recording and release

 "I'll Never Need More Than This" was recorded by Tina Turner at Gold Star Studios during the session for the album River Deep – Mountain High in 1966.
 The song was written by Phil Spector, Jeff Barry, and Ellie Greenwich.
 It was arranged by Jack "Specs" Nitzsche, and produced by Spector using his "Wall of Sound" production technique.
 "I'll Never Need More Than This" was released as a non-album track on Philles Records in May 1967.
 Due to the disappointing chart performance of the single "River Deep – Mountain High" in the US, the album was only released on London Records in the UK.
 When River Deep – Mountain High was reissued in the US in 1969, "I'll Never Need More Than This" was included on the album.

 Tina Turner promoted the single on American Bandstand in 1967.
-It reached No. 114 on Bubbling Under The Hot 100 and No. 64 in the UK.
+It reached No. 114 on Bubbling Under The Hot 100.

 The B-side "The Cash Box Blues (Oops, We Printed The Wrong Story Again)" is an instrumental composed by Spector and featuring The Ike Turner Band.